w1bb/IQC-Lab/README.md

 ## Running the lab

-In order to get started, you should start `jupyter-lab` and open the `lab.ipynb` file.
-Then, follow the instructions provided in the said document.
+To get started, you should run `jupyter-lab` inside a command line.
+In case something goes wrong and an error pops up, you might need to log out and log back in before continuing; on Linux, you can skip this step by simply running `~/.local/bin/jupyter-lab` instead.

-_Note:_ On Linux, running the `jupyter-lab` without logging off can only be performed by running `~/.local/bin/jupyter-lab` from a terminal window.
+A browser should get launched alongside a locally hosted server.
+In the left panel, please navigate to the folder in which you have downloaded/cloned this repository.
+Now click on the `lab.ipynb` and follow the instructions provided in that notebook.